 Stepan’s competitive advantages include its customer base and end market diversity, its global supply chain and distribution network, as well as its technical expertise.
 Stepan is a true market leader in its niche and this has fueled its growth in the past 80+ years.

 Stepan’s customers are extremely diverse, including end markets like agricultural products, construction, dietary supplements, cleaning products, personal care, laundry, oilfield services, pharmaceuticals and many more.
-There aren’t many businesses in the world that serve such diverse end markets, and that offers Stepan exposure to lots of different industries.
+There are not many businesses in the world that serve such diverse end markets, and that offers Stepan exposure to lots of different industries.
 This creates lots of opportunities for growth as well as recession resistance.

 Stepan’s products are also needs and not wants, meaning that during recessions, the company fares very well.
 Indeed, during the Great Recession, it performed tremendously well; Stepan’s earnings-per-share during and after the Great Recession are below: